MailTape/MailTape-v1/_posts/2017-03-26-Cut-Off-Your-Hands.md

 musiColor: musiColor253.png
 fbPic: fbPic253.png
 ---
 <p id="introduction">This morning, let's enjoy the comeback of sunnier days while listening to [Cut Off Your Hands](https://www.facebook.com/cutoffyourhands/ "Facebook")’s kaleidoscopic selection.
 Cut Off Your Hands' dreamy yet energetic tracks combine cheerful indie rock with post punk influences, always feeling very geniune.
-So put on your sunglasses, your best dancing socks or shoes, make yourself a nice coffee and get ready with their selection. </p>
+So put on your sunglasses, your best dancing socks or shoes, make yourself a nice coffee and get ready with their selection! </p>